Explore Historic Homes in San Diego

 With 136 homes within that district, you will see some real estate movement within the neighborhood from time to time.
 With varied architectural styles across its six blocks, expect variety with the interiors, as well.
 Some will have open floor plans that predate the historic designation, while others will have preserved more historical details.

 If you’re in the market for the best historic homes San Diego County has to offer, the McT Real Estate Group can walk you through the process.
-Historic San Diego homes aren’t just lovely to look at, they come with some additional things to navigate.
+Historic San Diego homes aren’t just lovely to look at; they come with additional things to navigate.
 Some may already be under the Mills Act program, for example.
 It’s a California law that regulates the private ownership of historic places in San Diego, including the kinds of improvements you can make on the exterior portion of the home.
 These homes tend to sell for a bit more than the average home.
 However, the tax benefits that come with owning a historic home in San Diego are incredible and definitely worth considering.

 If you are considering buying or selling a historic home in San Diego, contact us right away.
 We would love the opportunity to help you with this process.